ps-aia-tit/DSA-Revisions-Java/README.md

 ## Data Structures Definitions
 ---

+|## Data Structures Definitions

 Data Structure

 Definition

 Array

-A fixed-size, indexed collection of elements of the same type.
-Allows fast access via indices but has static size and costly insertions/deletions.
+A collection of elements identified by index, stored in contiguous memory locations.

 Linked List

-A linear collection of nodes where each node points to the next.
-Supports dynamic memory allocation and efficient insertions/deletions.
+A linear collection of nodes where each node points to the next, allowing efficient insertions and deletions.

-Doubly Linked List

-A variation of linked list where each node points to both its previous and next node.
-Enables bidirectional traversal.

 Stack

-A LIFO (Last-In, First-Out) structure where elements are added and removed from the top.
-Used in recursion, parsing, and undo operations.
+A collection that follows Last In First Out (LIFO) principle, supporting push and pop operations.

 Queue

-A FIFO (First-In, First-Out) structure where elements are added at the rear and removed from the front.
-Used in scheduling and buffering.

-Deque

-A double-ended queue that allows insertion and deletion from both front and rear.
-Combines stack and queue capabilities.
+A collection that follows First In First Out (FIFO) principle, supporting enqueue and dequeue operations.

-Hash Table / HashMap
+Hash Table

-Stores key-value pairs with fast access using a hash function.
-Ideal for constant-time lookups, insertions, and deletions.

-Set

-A collection of unique elements with no particular order.
-Useful for membership testing and eliminating duplicates.
+A data structure that maps keys to values using a hash function for efficient lookups.

 Tree

-A hierarchical structure with nodes connected by edges.
-Each node has a parent and zero or more children.
+A hierarchical structure with nodes connected by edges, with one root node and child nodes.

 Binary Tree

-A tree where each node has at most two children (left and right).
-Forms the basis for many advanced trees.
+A tree where each node has at most two children, referred to as left and right child.

 Binary Search Tree (BST)

-A binary tree where left child < parent < right child.
-Enables efficient searching, insertion, and deletion.
+A binary tree where left child nodes contain smaller values and right child nodes contain larger values.

-AVL Tree

-A self-balancing BST that maintains height balance after insertions/deletions to ensure O(log n) operations.

-Red-Black Tree

-A self-balancing BST with color-coded nodes to maintain balance.
-Guarantees O(log n) time for operations.

 Heap

-A complete binary tree used to implement priority queues.
-Max-heap and min-heap variants maintain order based on root value.

-Trie (Prefix Tree)

-A tree used to store strings where each node represents a character.
-Efficient for prefix-based search and autocomplete.
+A specialized tree-based structure that satisfies the heap property (max-heap or min-heap).

 Graph

-A set of nodes (vertices) connected by edges.
-Can be directed/undirected, weighted/unweighted.
-Used in network modeling.
+A collection of nodes (vertices) connected by edges, which can be directed or undirected.

-Adjacency Matrix

-A 2D array representation of a graph where cell (i,j) indicates edge presence.
-Space-intensive but fast edge lookup.

-Adjacency List

-A space-efficient graph representation where each vertex stores a list of adjacent vertices.
-Ideal for sparse graphs.

-Union-Find / Disjoint Set

-A structure to track a set of elements partitioned into disjoint subsets.
-Supports efficient union and find operations.
+Trie

+A tree-like data structure used to store dynamic sets of strings, often for prefix searching.

 ---